Sports Media News

 Filed Under: Breeder's Cup, Horse Racing, NBC, Uncategorized

-BREEDERS’ CUP CHALLENGE SERIES FROM CHURCHILL DOWNS PRESENTED THIS SATURDAY LIVE AT 4 P.M.
-ET ON NBC & PEACOCK
+NBC SPORTS PRESENTS TWO BREEDERS’ CUP CHALLENGE SERIES RACES THIS SATURDAY FROM KENTUCKY DOWNS LIVE AT 5 P.M.
+ET ON CNBC

-The Stephen Foster Stakes headlines the second program this year in the “Breeders’ Cup Challenge Series: Win and You’re In – presented by America’s Best Racing” on NBC, Peacock, and CNBC from some of North America’s most iconic racetracks.
+The hour-long telecast is the sixth program this year in the “Breeders’ Cup Challenge Series: Win and You’re In – presented by America’s Best Racing” on NBC, Peacock, and CNBC from some of North America’s most iconic racetracks.
 The series leads to the 39th Breeders’ Cup World Championships at Keeneland Race Course in Lexington, Kentucky, on Nov.
 4-5.
 The complete series TV schedule can be accessed here and the NBC Sports programming schedule can be found here.

-As part of the benefits of the Challenge Series, Breeders’ Cup will pay the entry fees for the Stephen Foster winner to start in the World Championships.
+As part of the benefits of the Challenge Series, Breeders’ Cup will pay the entry fees for the winners of the Kentucky Turf Cup and the FanDuel Turf Sprint to start in the World Championships.
 Breeders’ Cup will also provide a $10,000 travel allowance for all starters based outside of Kentucky to compete in the World Championships.

 NBC SPORTS AND HORSE RACING